mdebony/acceptance_modelisation/README.md

                                                                                    zenith_interpolation=True)
 ```

-## Using off runs for background model
+## Using OFF runs for background model

-It's also possible to create a model from OFF runs and to apply in on runs you want to analyse.
-The exclusions regions should cover potential sources both in the on and off runs.
-The OFF runs doesn't need to be connected.
+It is also possible to create a model from OFF runs and to apply in ON runs you want to analyse.
+The exclusions regions should cover potential sources both in the ON and OFF runs at the same time.
+The OFF runs doesn't need to be spatially connected.
 ```python
 acceptance_model_creator = RadialAcceptanceMapCreator(energy_axis_acceptance,
                                                       offset_axis_acceptance,